haditim/dotfiles/README.md

 ### Stop annoyances

 Delay the time for an app to actually not respond and Gnome showing `"Application" is not responding.`.
 This is very important if you run any X11 forwarding over SSH.
 Taken from [askubuntu](https://askubuntu.com/questions/1068921/how-to-disable-the-window-not-responding-dialog).
+Also don't forget to have `xorg-x11-xauth` installed.

 ``` shell
 # for a 60s delay